-Wildfire Winterberry is a multi-stemmed deciduous shrub with a more or less rounded form.
+Winterberry is a dense multi-stemmed deciduous shrub with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration: